Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches

-In this section, we discuss operator learning with \emph{vector-valued reproducing kernel Hilbert spaces} (vRKHS) .
-These spaces generalize \emph{reproducing kernel Hilbert spaces} (see \autoref{ss:rkhs}) and are tools for approximating vector-valued functions and operators. \begin{definition}(vRKHS, \cite{CarVitToi06}) Let $\X$ and $\Y$ be Hilbert spaces and let $\mathcal{L}(\Y;\Y)$ denote the Banach space of bounded linear operators on $\Y$. $\mathcal{L}(\Y;\Y)$ is equipped with the operator norm (see \autoref{de:op_norm}).
+In this section, we discuss operator learning with \emph{vector valued reproducing kernel Hilbert-spaces} (vRKHS) .
+These spaces generalize \emph{reproducing kernel Hilbert-spaces} (see \autoref{ss:rkhs}) and are tools for approximating vector valued functions and operators. \begin{definition}(vRKHS, \cite{CarVitToi06}) Let $\X$ and $\Y$ be Hilbert-spaces and let $\mathcal{L}(\Y;\Y)$ denote the Banach- space of bounded linear operators on $\Y$. $\mathcal{L}(\Y;\Y)$ is equipped with the operator norm (see \autoref{de:op_norm}).

 Moreover, we assume that the potentially \emph{nonlinear} mapping

 is \begin{itemize} \item \emph{symmetric}, which means that

 \item for all $\x,\x' \in \X$ the operator $\mathfrak{K}[\x,\x']$ is positive-semidefinite on $\Y$, i.e.,